-Use of data-hungry apps can seriously affect your data consumption while on your mobile network.
-You may not realize that Google Photos app might be syncing your photos in the background every time you click one.
+The use of data-hungry apps can seriously affect your data consumption while on your mobile network.
+You may not realize that the Google Photos app might be syncing your photos in the background every time you click one.
 Social media apps like Facebook and Instagram consume a lot of data.
 Try to avoid watching videos and GIFs in those apps.

 Try to use alternatives to some apps that will still perform the required functions while consuming fewer data.
 For example, Facebook Lite is a highly lite alternative to the Facebook app.
 Moreover, it saves battery life and data usage.
 TweetCaster is a similar option for the Twitter app.